appbaseio/reactivesearch/content/docs/analytics/Implement.md

 ```
 curl --location --request GET "http://{{USERNAME}}:{{PASSWORD}}@{{CLUSTER_URL}}/_analytics/popular-searches?platform=android"
 ```
+You can also use the appbase.io dashboard to filter out the analytics stats by custom events.

 ### How to enable / disable Empty Query
 By default, the ReactiveSearch shows you the default UI even if the search hasn't been performed.
 Technically it calls the `match_all` query which can be considered as the empty query.
 By default we record the analytics for empty queries too, you can find it out in the Appbase.io dashboard with the `<empty_query>` key.<br/>